stich6269/RecipeBook/README.md

-# Angular 2 Beta project for learning Angular 2
+# Angular 2 Beta project

 ## Description
 This repository acts as a very simple Angular 2 Beta Project with using local storage for data, simole